jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: There's a dentist that's connected with Weston Price?

 A: There are lots of dentists that Weston Price...
 Weston Price has a list.
 You pay six or seven dollars for it, maybe ten dollars now.
 And they get a whole page of all these holistic dentists throughout the United States.

 Q: You don't think they are?

-A: Pardon?

-Q: You don't think they are?